Nodragem/Catch-the-Crown/divers/GameDesign - SaveTheCrown.md

 - [x] make switches triggerable, such that a switch can enable a new switch,

   ```
-  **[?]** this, for now causes a bug because parented switches are not desactivated with their parent,
+  **[?]** this, for now causes a bug because parented switches are not desactivated with their parentBody,
   ```

 - [x] balance the crown rate to 0.333